Limburg an der Lahn: Transport

 Limburg is a traditional transportation hub.
 Already in the Middle Ages, the Via Publica crossed the navigable Lahn here.
 Today the A 3 (Emmerich–Oberhausen–Cologne–Frankfurt–Nuremberg–Passau) and Bundesstraße 8, which both follow the Via Publica's alignment as closely as possible, run through the town.
 Bundesstraße 49 links Limburg to Koblenz towards the west and Wetzlar and Gießen towards the east.
 The section between Limburg and Wetzlar is currently being widened to four lanes.
 This section as far as Obertiefenbach is also known as Die lange Meil ("The Long Mile").
 Bundesstraße 54 links Limburg on the one hand with Siegen to the north and on the other by way of Diez with Wiesbaden, which may likewise be reached over Bundesstraße 417 (Hühnerstraße).

 As early as 1248, a wooden bridge spanned the Lahn, but was replaced after the flooding in 1306 by a stone bridge, the Alte Lahnbrücke.
 Other road bridges are the Lahntalbrücke Limburg (1964) on the A 3, the Lahnbrücke near Staffel and the Neue Lahnbrücke from 1968, over which run the Bundesstraßen before they cross under the inner town through the Schiedetunnel, a bypass tunnel.

 Once the Lahntalbahn had been built, Limburg was joined to the railway network in 1862.
 Limburg railway station developed into a transport hub.
 Eschhofen station is also in Limburg.
 Other railway lines are the Unterwesterwaldbahn, the Oberwesterwaldbahn and the Main-Lahn Railway.
 At Niedernhausen station on the Main-Lahn Railway, transfer to the Ländchesbahn to Wiesbaden is possible.
 With the exception of the upper section of the Lahntalbahn and express lines to Koblenz and Frankfurt, which are still served by Deutsche Bahn, all railway lines are run by Vectus Verkehrsgesellschaft mbH, based in Limburg.

+Limburg (Lahn) station, Eschhofen station and Lindenholzhausen stop have Bike and ride facilities and Park and ride parking lots, Limburg (Lahn) station also a Park and ride lot especially for motorbikes.

+The city of Limburg is located in the area of the transport association Rhein-Main-Verkehrsverbund (RMV), zone number 6001 as well as the zone number 177 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 Once the InterCityExpress Cologne-Frankfurt high-speed rail line had been built, Limburg acquired an ICE station.
 It is the only railway station in Germany at which exclusively ICE trains stop.
 The high-speed rail line crosses the Lahn over the Lahntalbrücke and then dives into the Limburger Tunnel.

 The nearest airport is Frankfurt Airport, 63 km away on the A 3.
 Travel time there on the ICE is roughly 20 minutes.
 Cologne Bonn Airport is 110 km away and can be reached on the ICE in 44 minutes.

 The Lahn between Lahnstein and Wetzlar is a Bundeswasserstraße ("Federal waterway").
 Since the Lahntalbahn's expansion, however, the waterway's importance has been declining.
 It is used mainly by tourists with small motorboats, canoes and rowboats.
 Limburg is the landing site of the tourboat Wappen von Limburg.